MartaWerdaya13/aplikasi-Kasir-Sederhana/README.md

-this aplication was build with react native and also you need to install depedencies for navigation you can run "npm install react-navigation" or using yarn "yar add react-native"
+this aplication was build with react native and also you need to install depedencies for navigation you can run "npm install react-navigation" or "npm install --save react-navigation" and also you can using yarn "yarn add react-native"